Business Liability Insurance

-For most businesses that have employees some form of liability insurance must be taken as the law dictates (also reference the Safety at Work Act 1974).
+For most businesses that have employees, you should have some form of liability insurance as the law dictates (also reference the Safety at Work Act 1974).
 Outside of legal requirements, you may consider insurance under the following circumstances:

-- If you come face to face with third parties and members of the public in your daily activities.
+- You come face to face with third parties and members of the public in your daily activities.

 When searching for quotes see if there are any specific exclusions and what type of excess you may need to pay in the event of any claim.
 Not all insurance policies are the same and may not cover you for circumstances you assume they will so be careful.
 Perhaps the services of an insurance broker may help you if you can work together.
 If you don't have the insurance specified by law, then you may face financial penalties in the form of fines.

 So that summarises the types of small business liability insurance you may need.
 It's best to check if you have the relevant policies and the correct amount of cover for your circumstances.